Your visit to the Dermatology Clinic

 Will I have a local or general anaesthetic?

-Will I need to stay overnight?
+Will I need to stay in hospital overnight?

 What happens after my first appointment?